 Getting an Interview

-I applied online and the process took 1+ week - interviewed at International Sports Management in September 2011.
+I applied online.
+The process took 1+ week.
+I interviewed at International Sports Management (Chicago, IL) in September 2011.

-I applied online and the process took a day - interviewed at International Sports Management in March 2011.
+I applied online.
+The process took 1 day.
+I interviewed at International Sports Management (Milwaukee, WI) in March 2011.